gegis/fiat-rates/README.md

 A module to get currency (fiat money) exchange rates, as well as convert the base value.

-It also caches and persists the cache for all results (as historical rates should never change), which decreases response times drastically, helps for api feeds like `https://exchangeratesapi.io` to exist for free and for feeds from `https://fixer.io` and `https://currencylayer.com` to stay under free tier (1000 requests/month for free).
+It also caches and persists the cache for all results (as historical rates should never change), which decreases response times drastically, helps for api feeds like https://exchangeratesapi.io to exist for free and for feeds from https://fixer.io and https://currencylayer.com to stay under free tier (1000 requests/month for free).

-`primaryApi` by default is set to `'exchangeratesapi'`, which retrievs rates from European Central Bank (ECB), this feed is free for use, the only downside is that ECB does not update rates during the weekend.
+`primaryApi` by default is set to `'exchangeratesapi'`, which retrieves rates from European Central Bank (ECB), this feed is free for use, the only downside is that ECB does not update rates during the weekend.